 For some time the Lungo Tevere (the avenues built on the walls) attracted couples in love in search of some privacy, but in the 1950s

-lovers stopped to hide below the trees of Lungo Tevere to steal thousands of kisses.
+lovers stopped to hide behind the trees of Lungo Tevere to steal thousands of kisses.

 (red numbers) Bridges along the itinerary; (blue numbers) bridges outside the itinerary and not covered in this page: 1) Ponte Quattro Capi; 2) Ponte Rotto; 3) Ponte Palatino (it can be seen behind Ponte Rotto); 4) Nuovo Ponte Sublicio (it can be seen in a page covering Porto di Ripa Grande)

 In 2003 the City of Rome introduced a boat service which gives an opportunity to Romans and tourists to have a hint at the former close relationship between the city and the Tiber.
-Boats similar to Paris' bateaux mouches carry guided tours, but there is also a transportation service at the cost of an ordinary bus ticket (1 euro in 2007): this page covers the journey of this line.
+Boats similar to Paris' bateaux mouches carry guided tours, but there is also a transportation service at the cost of an ordinary bus ticket: this page covers the journey of this line.
 The narrowness of the river bed and the height of the walls limit the view of the buildings along the river banks, yet the trip offers some interesting views.